Unleash/unleash/website/docs/integrations/jira-server-plugin-installation.md

 ### Unleash

-You will need an Unleash Instance admin to configure an admin API token.
+You will need an Unleash admin to configure an admin API token.

 ### Jira